 Despite being so close to the city center, this is one of the best places to look for low-cost accommodation.
 The area near De Pijp metro station offers cheaper hote options.

 Stay In De Pijp If Being at the heart of the city’s trendiest nightlife is ideal; You want affordable accommodation close to the city center.

 Best places to stay in Amstedam in De Pijp:

 - mid-range ($$): Sir Albert Hotel

 8. Plantage/Old Jewish Quarter, where to stay in Amsterdam for family

 Plantage is the best place to stay for those traveling with children.
 Close to the city center and with plenty of family-friendly attractions, this is the top pick for parents.
 This is a quieter, more residential area.
 It is just around a 20-minute walk into the city center, so you will still be able to get around the sights and attractions with ease.
 It’s even faster if you hop on the metro.

 Plantage is home to the 19th-century Artis Royal Zoo.
 The sprawling zoo dominates the eastern end of Plantage and boasts numerous exhibits and animal species.
 There are plenty of cafes and restaurants within the zoo, so it’s perfect for a full day out.

-The zoo also contains a lovely aquarium, as well as a science museum and a planetarium.
+The zoo also contains a lovely aquarium, a science museum and a planetarium.
 As far as educational, family-friendly attractions go, Artis Royal Zoo really has everything you could ask for.